CesaragsUC/easymongonet/README.md

-# 📦 RepoMongoNet - A MongoDb Repository for .NET
+# 📦 EasyMongoNet - A MongoDb Repository for .NET

 A generic repository with complete implementations for MongoDB using .NET.